Tunisia President Hails Vote Set To Bolster Power Grab - UrduPoint

 On Monday, he promised to hold to account "all those who have committed crimes against the country".

-Hassen Zargouni, head of pollster Sigma Conseil, said that of 7,500 participants questioned, 92-93 percent voted "Yes".

-Tunisia is set to hold elections to the neutered parliament in December.
+The country is now set to hold elections to the neutered parliament in December.

 Until then, "Kais Saied will have more powers than a pharaoh, a middle Ages Caliph or the (Ottoman-era) Bey of Tunis," said political scientist Hamadi Redissi.